School Board Policy 506 -

 1. "Suspension" means an action taken by the school administration prohibiting a student from attending school for a period of no more than ten (10) school days; provided, however, if a suspension is longer than five (5) school days, the suspending administrator shall provide the Superintendent or designee with a reason for the longer term of suspension.
 This definition does not apply to dismissal for one (1) school day or less, except as may be provided in federal law for a student with a disability.

-11. Notwithstanding the foregoing provisions, the student may be suspended pending the School Board’s decision in an expulsion or exclusion proceeding, provided that an alternative educational services are implemented to the extent that suspension exceeds five (5) days.
+12. Notwithstanding the foregoing provisions, the student may be suspended pending the School Board’s decision in an expulsion or exclusion proceeding, provided that an alternative educational services are implemented to the extent that suspension exceeds five (5) consecutive school days.